iamsubhranil/Next/README.md

 Next
 ----
 Next is a familiar, minimal, fast programming language.
-It does not support an REPL yet, but will do so soon in the future.
+It has a REPL, and anything that can be run as a script, can be run inside the REPL itself.

 Next has a familiar C like syntax, and aims to achieve Python like minimalism, while performing much better than CPython.